I have the title or citation of an article that I need. How do I find it?

 How to select journal search on main library homepage search

 You can also use the search box by this option to search by Journal title to see which databases contain that journal and which years.
-See this video clip showing how to find a journal.

 If none of these work: